The definite article is the most common kind of determiner in Koiné Greek.

 Are you the Prophet? (referring to the prophet which Moses said would come after him [Deu 18:15, 18])

-The article can be used to indicate that a substantive is unique.
-This is called monadic (meaning “one of a kind”).
-(This is very similar to the previous usage and thus there is debate over which usages are par excellence and which are monadic.)
+The article can be used to indicate that a noun is unique or one of a kind.
+This is very similar to the previous usage and thus there is debate over which usages are par excellence and which are monadic.)

 καὶ ἀκριβέστερον αὐτῷ ἐξέθεντο τὴν ὁδὸν τοῦ θεοῦ (Act 18:26)